TrippleAWap/Account-Generator/README.md

 * Open a command prompt inside of the folder.
 * Inside of the terminal run `npm i` then run `npm run start`
 * ENJOY THE EPIC ACCOUNTS

+# EXPECT AN UPDATE SOON ( reworking the whole page detection system because titles are region specific. )